Serj-Sxhx/Vaults/01 Body of Work/_Paideia x Praxis Homepage (2023).md

 - [[The quantified self, IEEE Standards for humans and metrics.]]
 - [[Digital Twins]]
 - [[Different but the same as my child photos]]
-	- Something that is outside of time.
+	- Is a part of me 'outside' of linear time.
 - [[I am not the body, Time and space are not fundamental.]]
+- The Ruliad
 - Not my thoughts - Surely I'm my genes?
 - Am I fungible?
 Quantum entanglement
 - So I'm everything everywhere all at once!
 - Process view of the human - Whitehead / Russel
 - I cannot find a human, or a self,
-- The closes thing I could say that a human is a wave on an ocean, a pattern perhaps.
+- The a human is most like a vortex in fluid dynamics.
 - Strong conviction, strong dukkha
 - - [[The best place to hide infinite potential is in a finite being]]
 - [[Primacy of Consciousness]]
-- The take away for designers.
-Depending on how you construct your view of what a human is will inform your design.
+- The take away for designers - Depending on how you construct your view of what a human is will inform your design.

 # What makes me think what I thought?